zamlz/website/source/index.md

 </div>
 -->

-I'm a Computer Science Masters Student at the
+I am currently a NLP Engineer at Wells Fargo.

-[Robotic Embedded Systems Laboratory][RESL] at the [University of Southern California][USC].
+I was formerly a Computer Science Masters Student at the [Robotic Embedded Systems Laboratory][RESL] at the [University of Southern California][USC].
 I spend alot of time thinking about these things: